vapor-ware/kubetest/docs/writing_tests.rst

 Cluster Configuration
 ---------------------

-By default, kubetest will look for a config file at ``~/.kube/config`` -- this is the same place that ``kubectl`` looks for the cluster config.
-Generally, if you can reach your cluster via. ``kubectl``, you should be able to use it with kubetest.
+By default, kubetest will look for a config file at ``~/.kube/config`` and the current context -- this is the same behavior that ``kubectl`` utilizes for the resolving cluster config.
+Generally, if you can reach your cluster via.
+``kubectl``, you should be able to use it with kubetest.

-If you wish to specify a different config file, you can pass it in via the ``--kube-config`` flag.
+If you wish to specify a different config file and/or context, you can pass it in via the ``--kube-config`` and ``--kube-context`` flags.
 See :ref:`command_line_usage` for more details.

-You can also write a ``kubeconfig`` fixture which provides the path to the config path.
-This may be useful in case your cluster is generated as part of the tests.
+You can also write a ``kubeconfig`` fixture which provides the path to the config file and/or a ``kubecontext`` fixture which provides the name of the context to be used.
+This may be useful in case your cluster is generated as part of the tests or you wish to use specific contexts in different parts of the suite.

 .. code-block:: python

     import pytest
     import subprocess
+    from typing import Optional

     @pytest.fixture
-    def kubeconfig():
+    def kubeconfig() -> str:
         # Here, Terraform creates a cluster and outputs a kubeconfig
         # at somepath
         subprocess.check_call(['terraform', 'apply'])
         return 'somepath/kubeconfig'

+    @pytest.fixture
+    def kubecontext() -> Optional[str]:
+        # Return None to use the current context as set in the kubeconfig
+        # Or return the name of a specific context in the kubeconfig
+        return 'kubetest-cluster'

      def test_my_terraformed_cluster(kube):